Use Shifts to manage work schedules

 To view their own shifts, teammates will click the gear icon on the top right of Front and into the Personal settings tab, then select Shifts.
 Teammates can view their shifts, but only admins can edit them.

-Can I have a shift for multiple Front Teams?
+Can I have a shift for multiple Teams?

-Can a teammate be added to multiple overlapping shifts?
+Can I be added to multiple overlapping shifts?

 - Yes, a teammate can be added to multiple shifts within the same Team or across multiple Teams.